ExpertiseExtractive Industries and Multinational Corporations

 Women Human Rights Defenders

-Amanda Ghahremani (@amandaghahreman) is the Legal Director of the Canadian Centre for International Justice (CCIJ) where she supports survivors of torture and other atrocities to seek legal redress and end impunity for gross human rights violations.
-She is also a co-researcher on the Social Sciences and Humanities Research Council of Canada (SSHRC) Grant titled “Strengthening Justice for International Crimes – A Canadian Partnership” where she is involved in strengthening the collaboration between civil society organisations, academics, and national prosecuting authorities on international justice and accountability initiatives.
+She is the former legal director of the Canadian Centre for International Justice, where she supported survivors of torture and other atrocities to seek legal redress and end impunity for gross human rights violations.
+In this role, she also worked to strengthen the collaboration between civil society organizations, academics, and national prosecuting authorities on international justice and accountability initiatives.